-The analog input consists of a switched-capacitor based differential sample and hold architecture, shown in [Figure 41](#).
+The analog input consists of a switched-capacitor based differential sample and hold architecture, shown in Figure 38.

 This differential topology results in good ac-performance even for high input frequencies at high sampling rates.
-The INP and INM pins have to be externally biased around a common-mode voltage of 1.5 V, available on VCM pin 13.
-For a full-scale differential input, each input pin (INP, INM) has to swing symmetrically between VCM + 0.5 V and VCM - 0.5 V, resulting in a 2-V{PP} differential input swing.
+The INP and INM pins have to be externally biased around a common-mode voltage of 1.5 V available on VCM pin 13.
+For a full-scale differential input, each input pin INP, INM has to swing symmetrically between VCM + 0.5 V and VCM - 0.5 V, resulting in a 2-VPP differential input swing.
 The maximum swing is determined by the internal reference voltages REFP (2.5 V nominal) and REFM (0.5 V, nominal).

-Figure 41.
+Figure 38.
 Input Stage

-The input sampling circuit has a 3-dB bandwidth that extends up to 500 MHz, see [Figure 42](#) (measured from the input pins to the voltage across the sampling capacitors).
+The input sampling circuit has a high 3-dB bandwidth that extends up to 800 MHz (measured from the input pins to the voltage across the sampling capacitors)